 As today’s workplace continues to grow and evolve with an increase in technology, on-the-job training and software innovations, students with disabilities have the ability to find a workplace that will recognize their value and individualized needs.
 Under the Americans with Disabilities Act, a workplace must be able to provide “reasonable” accommodations to all employees.

 What is reasonable accommodation?
-Under ADA law, the employer makes a reasonable effort to accommodate the employee’s individual needs given his/her disability.
+Under ADA law, the employer makes a reasonable effort to accommodate the employee’s individual needs given their disability.
 As a student, you are learning the best environments, technological fit and accommodations that make you a successful student.
 You will apply this knowledge as you enter an internship, graduate school or employment.
-What can you do to ensure you find a work environment that provides the right accommodations?

 Research to see if the employer is a disability inclusive employer